jhnwu3/BioNetGMMFit/README.md

 ### *System Parameters*

 All ODE system parameters such as the number of protein species and rate constants are listed in system_parameters.csv.
-By default, the program runs with 3 protein species and 5 rate constants.
+By default, the program runs with 3 protein species and 5 rate constants as well as respective X data sizes. *(Tentative feature to be added in)*, The program will autodetect the number of protein species based on the number of columns in the data csv files. *(Tentative feature to be added in), will autodetect the total number of rows in the X/Y csv files.
+For now, a sample size must be defined in the Config.csv file.

 ## **Directory Structure** ##